autonomoussoftware/documentation/owners_manual/owners_manual.md

 **Phase 2: Operational currency**

--   Every 24 hours, new tokens are added to the Daily Supply Lot following the previous auction's close ad infinitum, at the rate that is the greater of (i) 2,880 MTN per day, or (ii) an annual rate equal to 2.0000% of the then-outstanding supply per year.
+-   Every 24 hours, new tokens are added to the Daily Supply Lot following the previous auction's close ad infinitum, at the rate that is the greater of (i) 2,880 MET per day, or (ii) an annual rate equal to 2.0000% of the then-outstanding supply per year.

 -   Every 24 hours, an auction is initiated, lasting no more than 24 hours ( to avoid auction overlap).